This page offers an overview of CockroachDB's encryption features.

 --enterprise-encryption flag to the path to the new key, and

 old-key to the previously used key.
-For an example, see Changing encryption algorithm or keys.
+For an example, see Changing Encryption Type.

 Data keys will automatically be rotated at startup if any of the following conditions are met: